sai-krishna-msk/FaceRecognition/README.md

 Sorce-: [Post](https://www.pyimagesearch.com/2018/02/26/face-detection-with-opencv-and-deep-learning/)

-## Face embeddings and recognition-:
+## Face embeddings and recognition:

-### 1) LBPH-:
+### 1) LBPH:
-Though LBPH is not the best method to produce embeddings for accurate face embeddings, since it also one of the ways which i have tried i am showing it.
+Though LBPH is not the best method to produce embeddings for accurate facial recognition, since it also one of the ways which i have tried i am mentioning it.

 Theory-: [Post](https://www.learnopencv.com/histogram-of-oriented-gradients/)

-### 2) Open face-:
+### 2) Open face:
- We will be producing embeddings(features) out of the images so that we can train the model to further predict
+ We will be producing embeddings(features) out of the images(with a pretrained network, which is especially trained to do this) so that   we can train the model to further predict the faces

 Source-:
 [Post](https://www.pyimagesearch.com/2018/09/24/opencv-face-recognition/)